 Women’s Day will be celebrated in South Africa on 9 August.
-Whilst many people use the bank holiday to take time off and relax, for many, it is an important reminder that a woman’s rights to participate in society and the economy on her own merit still fall short of where they should be.
-A situation that still rings true for women in many countries around the world.
+Whilst many people use the bank holiday to take time off and relax, for many, it is an important reminder that a woman’s right to participate in society and the economy on her own merit still falls short of where they should be.
+This situation still rings true for women in many countries around the world.

 James Williams, Director, Events | Connecting Africa | Informa Tech, says: “It’s been 25 years since we staged the first AfricaCom event focused on connectivity in Africa.
 Although the continent (and the event) has progressed in leaps and bounds, there is still a requirement to present content at this event that puts women front and centre of the digital transformation agenda.”

 Adding to the conversation, Laura Stubbing, CEO of EQL: HER, a global network and event series, which exists to re-balance gender inequities in the technology sector and which is involved in the program of Africa Tech Festival, highlights, “The funding that went into female-led start-ups between 2013-2021, for example, was less than 5% of the total available funding.
 Yet, with necessity being the ‘mother’ of invention, women are well placed to drive technology innovation across Africa – why is the financial support for women-led start-ups still lagging?”